Flavor structure of the energy-momentum tensor form factors of the proton: Energy-momentum tensor form factors of the proton

 Note that the symmetric EMT current is conserved only when both the quark and gluon parts are considered:

-At the zero momentum transfer $t$, thus, the GFFs $A^{u+d}$ and $J^{u+d}$ (or nucleon GFFs) are normalized as $A^{N}=A^{u+d} ( 0 ) + A^{g} ( 0 ) = 1$ and $J^{N}=J^{u+d} ( 0 ) + J^{g} ( 0 ) = \frac{1}{2}$ together with the gluon contributions.
+At the zero momentum transfer $t$, thus, the EMTFFs $A^{u+d}$ and $J^{u+d}$ (or proton EMTFFs) are normalized as $A^{p}=A^{u+d} ( 0 ) + A^{g} ( 0 ) = 1$ and $J^{p}=J^{u+d} ( 0 ) + J^{g} ( 0 ) = \frac{1}{2}$ together with the gluon contributions.
 However, there is no such constraint on the GIVFFs as well as the $D$-term.
-Note that the GIVFFs are derived from the isovector EMT-like current that is not consered.
-It implies that $\bar{c}^q$ with a specific flavor $q$ does not vanish.
-Thus, the flavor-decomposed cosmological terms of the nucleon should be finite.
+Note that the GIVFFs are derived from the isovector EMT-like current that is not conserved.
+The non-conserved isovector EMT-like current implies that $\bar{c}^q$ form factors with a specific flavor $q$ does not need to vanish.
+Thus, the flavor-decomposed $\bar{c}$ form factors of the proton should be finite.
 In the current work, we will scrutinize the physical implications of the flavor-decomposed $\bar{c}^q$.